 Recently, on a podcast interview EMF Expert, who was not a certified Building Biology® EMRS, advised clients to add metallic objects to their environment to help with electro-sensitivity symptoms.
 He based this idea on a test he did not describe, to lay out the "science" for another new material he was selling.
 He claimed that it would adsorb RFR and miraculously keep it from getting to the customer.

-If this person were actually trained EMRS, he would know why this is a fallacy.
+If this person were actually a trained EMRS, he would know why this is a fallacy.
 I do not make any claims on whether or not this material absorbs radio frequencies, since all materials absorb radio frequencies at one degree or another.

 Here is what I do know, regarding this: